Just about everyone needs financing to buy a car. If your credit is weak or limited, consider turning to a bad credit car dealership.

 - How long a prospective buyer has been employed

-- How long the buyer has lived at his/her current address
+- How long the buyer has lived at their current address

 - Pay a higher interest rate

 If you think that financing at a bad credit car lot is scary or complicated, you're wrong.
 In fact, it's much easier than you think.
-Asking the right questions at a bad credit car dealer ensures that you are not getting ripped off, and that you know what you're getting into.
-Write down or print out the following 10 questions and bring them with you so you can ask them when discussing your options at a bad credit car dealership.
+Asking the right questions, like the 10 questions below, at a bad credit car dealer lets you know what you're getting into.

 - What type of cars am I qualified for at a bad credit used car dealer?